What Is A Beneficiary?

 How To Incorporate Beneficiaries Into Your Plan

 Generally, you will have an opportunity to name a beneficiary before or after you set up the accounts or plans that allow them.
 You can choose anyone as a beneficiary, from family and friends to particular charities.
 Sometimes you can choose multiple people and decide a percentage that each will receive.

 You should also consider secondary beneficiaries.
 If your first choice happens to pass away before you or refuses the inheritance, it would instead pass to the secondary beneficiary.

 You can designate a beneficiary on your own but it is still a wise move to consult a lawyer.
-One of our attorney at The Law Office of Nicole C. Morris, P.A., beneficiary planning attorney Nicole C. Morris can put together a comprehensive plan with you, which would include beneficiary designations and insight into how your choices might affect your estate.
+At The Law Office of Nicole C. Morris, P.A., beneficiary planning attorney Nicole C. Morris can put together a comprehensive plan with you, which would include beneficiary designations and insight into how your choices might affect your estate.

 Ask Us About Your Plan

 Our goal is to protect families’ estates and wishes to give them peace of mind about the future.
 For questions or guidance about your estate plan, please email us or call 561-855-0348.
 We offer consultation to discuss your needs in detail.